Ifesola/azure-sentinel-honeypot-lab/README.md

 #  Azure Sentinel Honeypot Lab

-This project is a step-by-step cybersecurity lab simulating real-world detection and monitoring using **Azure Sentinel**, **Windows VM Honeypot**, **Log Analytics**, **KQL**, and **IP Geolocation Enrichment**.
+This project is a cybersecurity lab simulating real-world detection and monitoring using **Azure Sentinel**, **Windows VM Honeypot**, **Log Analytics**, **KQL**, and **IP Geolocation Enrichment**.
 ---